paridhi3/World-Capital-Quiz/README.md

 # World Capital Quiz

 A web application that quizzes users on world capitals.
 This project is built with Node.js, Express, PostgreSQL, and EJS for templating.
+It is part of [Angela Yu's Web Development course](https://www.udemy.com/course/the-complete-web-development-bootcamp/) on Udemy.

 ## Features